micahrye/react-native-animated-sprite/README.md

 react-native-animated-sprite (RNAS) package is a feature rich declarative component for animation, tweening, and dragging sprites.
 Animation is achieved using frame-by-frame animation, tweening uses the React Native Animated class, and dragging uses React Native PanResponder.

 RNAS is ideal for use in general applications or games.
-Original development was for inclusion in games.
+Development has been driven by [Curious Learning's](http://www.curiouslearning.org/) work in cognitive assessment and literacy.

 ## Installation
 ```